03

-GM’s marketing (strategy) makes me want to bang my head into a wall.
-Repeatedly.
-I put “strategy” in quotes, because I really have to question whether or not that actually exists.
-Here’s why.
+GM’s marketing “strategy” makes me want to bang my head into a wall.
+Strategy is in quotes, because I don’t think there is one.

-The problem for American car manufacturers, and GM specifically as the largest, is actually very simple.
-You should always identify your problem first.
+The problem for American car manufacturers is actually pretty straightforward.
 GM’s problem is that a very large cross-section of America thinks they make really crappy cars.
-You say “GM” and they think of “AAA”.
-Any why is this?
-Because back in the 1980’s and early 90’s GM stopped focusing on the quality of the cars they made, and more on the marketing.
-After all– would Americans have the audacity to buy a foreign car?
-Ha-ha– unlikely!
-Well, that resulted in over a decade of bad cars on the road, and the expected bad customer experiences.
-Simultaneous to this, Toyota and Honda notably produced cars that were known for their reliability, fuel economy and design.
-Enter massive problem, stage right.
-And for the purposes of this discussion, we will ignore the massive legacy labor costs and inefficient design systems that GM was burdened with, but their newer rivals were not.
+You say “GM” and they think of “care repairs”.
+And for good reason: Back in the 1980’s and early 90’s GM stopped focusing on the quality of the cars they made, and more on the marketing.
+They couldn’t fathom a world where Americans would buy Japanese, etc. That resulted in decades of bad cars on the road, and the resulting bad customer experiences.
+Meanwhile, Toyota and Honda produced super-reliable cars that also gained attention for their fuel economy and design.
+So, that’s GM’s problem.
+(For the purposes of this discussion, we will ignore the massive legacy labor costs and inefficient design systems that GM was burdened with, but their newer rivals were not.)

-So we have the problem: everyone thinks you make a really, really crappy car.
-But wait, something crazy happened over this last decade.
-GM actually cleaned up its act and got to work making better cars!
+So that’s the problem: everyone knows that GM makes really crappy cars.
+Do they?
+Well, something crazy happened over the last decade.
+GM actually cleaned up its act and got to work making better cars.
 They stepped up quality control, etc and fixed many of their most notorious problems.
-In fact, some GM cars surpassed their foreign competitors in overall quality rankings!
+In fact, some GM cars have now surpassed their foreign competitors in overall quality rankings.
 “Great,” you say– problem solved!
-Oh, but wait– more than a decade of producing less-than-quality apparently leaves a stain on people’s memories.
-And so you have an ENTIRE generation of car shoppers who grew up in cars that wouldn’t run properly.
-I kid you not.
-It’s actually pretty astounding– if you were to ask almost any 20-something what they think about an American car, you don’t hear nice things.
+But after decades of producing less-than-quality, it apparently leaves a stain on people’s memories.
+So there’s now an ENTIRE generation of car shoppers who grew up in cars that wouldn’t run properly.
+Ask almost any 20-something what they think about an American car and you probably won’t hear nice things.
 It’s actually completely out of the consideration set for my most of my friends.
-So how do you get trial, or people to think about using your product, if their only awareness is a negative one.
-Hmm.
-I’ll give you a hint– not the way GM has done it.
+So how does GM get people to think about buying their products again?
+When all your product awareness is negative, I don’t think it’s by doing anything that they’ve done to date.

-Now is where you bring in that crazy strategy you did.
-“We’re so confident that we’ve built a better GM that’s better than any car out there- we want to prove it to you.
+Now is where GM should bring in their crazy strategy.
+“We’re so confident that we’ve built a better GM.
+A better car than any other out there, we want to prove it to you.
 We’re going to give our most precious asset: we’ll sell you a car for the same price we sell to our employees.
-That’s right, we’re offering you our employee discount– the lowest price we’ve ever sold these cars.
-We know that once you get back in a GM, you’ll never go back.”
-Use these insane pricing tactics as part of a strategic push linked to improved product quality.
+The employe discount is the lowest price we’ve ever sold these cars for.
+We believe that once we get you in a GM, you’ll never go back.”
+Tie the insane pricing tactics into an overall strategic push back to improved product quality.

 All this frustrates me to no end because I actually like GM’s brands.
 Someday I hope to drive a Cadillac (maybe when the Saturn dies), and I still have a lot of love for the Pontiac and Saturn brands.
 And more than anything else, I have a lot of love for the thousands of GM autoworkers and GM itself.
 What gets lost in all the mess, is that GM (and its peers) have afforded thousands of its employees a much better life, and allowed them to send their kids to college and a life even better than the ones they lived.
 It’s upward mobility at its best.
 They offer pensions, etc that are now a noose around its neck thanks to declining sales– but speak to a social compact between employer and employee.
 All of this makes me love GM and want GM to do well.
 Yet, I’m disappointed every time I turn on a TV, log onto the Internet, or hear a radio ad.